-Founded in 1975, the Irish Planning Institute is the professional body representing the majority of professional planners engaged in physical, spatial and environmental planning in Ireland and Irish planners practicing overseas.
+Founded in 1975, the Irish Planning Institute is the all-island professional body representing professional planners engaged in physical, spatial and environmental planning in Ireland and Irish planners practicing overseas.

 Established in 1949, the New Zealand Planning Institute (NZPI) is the home of planning in New Zealand.
 Possessing 11 branches both within New Zealand and overseas.